This post may contain affiliate links. Click here to see what that means.

 If you’ve considered all of the pros and cons and decided you want to get your DNA tested, here are the steps:

 - Choose a testing company.
 23andMe is the most common choice, because it’s a pretty detailed DNA profile at a very low cost.
-However, there are certain conditions that it doesn’t test for, such as Huntington’s disease, Fragile X syndrome, and detailed BRCA analysis.
+However, there are certain conditions that it doesn’t test for, such as Huntington’s disease and Fragile X syndrome.
 Those are independent medical tests which are best ordered through a doctor’s office.

 - Fill out and mail your kit.
 23andMe will send you a saliva collection tube along with instructions.
 Mail the filled kit back to them, and you’ll receive your report within 6-8 weeks, which you will then access online.